davidteren/lpx_links/README.md

 # lpx_links

-lpx_links is a utilty to get the direct download links for the additional sample packs for Logic Pro X.
+lpx_links is a utilty to get the direct download links for the additional sample/sound content for Logic Pro X.

   - It gets the most current links for version 10.1.1